 God, Does Humanity Exist? is her newest poetry collection and deals with themes of suffering, resistance, and empowerment.
 The poems are rooted in dark realities to raise awareness about the many crises we are facing, but ultimately the message is one of hope and togetherness.
 The four sections (Cries of Common Pain, Call to Action, Songs of Hope, and Echoes of Hope) are skilfully interwoven and resonate with urgency and relevance, encouraging us to think and act with more compassion, empathy, and understanding.
 All of the royalties are donated to children’s charities in Iran.

-With every book sold (paperback or eBook), Kamand donates to have a tree planted in Sub-Saharan Africa to help provide families with food, income, and a sustainable way of life.
+With every book sold (paperback, eBook, or Audiobook), Kamand donates to have a tree planted in Sub-Saharan Africa to help provide families with food, income, and a sustainable way of life.
 1,920 trees have been planted to date.